ANAL INCONTINENCE TREATMENT NYC

 Does Bottoming Cause Incontinence?

-During that time, in-office tweaking is done with the scarring to allow for full and complete healing.
-On the second postoperative visit, a full internal examination is done to confirm improvement, which allows one to start using butt plugs and seeing a physical therapist to maximize our healing.
-Toy work begins at two months and full bottoming around three months.
+- During that time, in-office tweaking is done with the scarring to allow for full and complete healing.
+On the second postoperative visit, a full internal examination is done to confirm improvement, which allows one to start using anal dilators and seeing a pelvic floor physical therapist to maximize our healing.
+Toy and dilator work begins at two months and full bottoming around three months.

 PHYSICIANS